TaoELi/cavity-md-ipi/water_VUSC/README.md

 4. After simulation, we should analysis 80 * 20 ps equilibrium trajectories.
 Command line <pre><code>python collect_*.py folder/subfolders </code></pre> to obtain all necessary molecular properties.

 5. Go to each folder, run <pre><code>python plot_which_you_are_interested_in.py </code></pre> and you will obtain the published figures.

+# What is different from conventional i-pi simulation?

+The difference is small.
+Assuming that you have prepared all files for runing conventional nuclear dynamics with i-pi + LAMMPS, then please add photon modes at the end of the init.pdb file like this:

+<pre><code>
+ATOM    649    L   1     1       0.000   0.000   0.000  0.00  0.00            0
+ATOM    650    L   1     1       0.000   0.000   0.000  0.00  0.00            0
+</code></pre>

+Here, I add two photons (labelled by L).
+Typically the number of photons should be even due to the two polarization  directions of each single cavity mode.
+For the LAMMPS data file (data.lmp), please leave it alone and do not do modifications, because we will not throw the information of photons to LAMMPS.

+Second, please prepare a photon_params.json file to control the parameters of cavity mode:
+<pre><code>
+{
+  "apply_photon" : true,
+  "eff_mass" : 1.0,
+  "freqs_cm" : 3550.0,
+  "E0" : 0.0005
+}
+</code></pre>
+These information are mandatory for cavity MD simulations:
+- "eff_mass" denotes the effective mass of photons, which is taken as 1.0 a.u. (atomic units) for convenience.
+- "freqs_cm" denotes the frequency of the fundamental photon mode in units of wave number.
+- "E0" denotes <code>$$ \widetilde{\varepsilon} $$</code> (effective coupling strength in units of a.u.) for the fundamental photon mode.